amshrbo/Machine-Learning-and-Deep-Learning-Models/README.md

 ## Machine Learning and Deep Learning Models
 <h4>In this repository I've collected all the models and projects that I did during my learning journey From different resources e.g: articles, books, and courses.
-And included them in a well documented jupyter notebooks or python files both of them with README markdown files so that it maybe help someone</h4>
+And included them in a well documented jupyter notebooks or python files both of them with README markdown files, so that it maybe help someone</h4>